akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

 -------------------------------
 When the disk is full, the PIM cannot work anymore: it cannot save modifications in database, upload new asset, ...

-It could can even prevent ElasticSearch from updating its indexes, resulting in divergence with the database.
+It can even prevent ElasticSearch from updating its indexes, resulting in divergence with the database.
 To avoid those issues, ensuring a healthy disk usage is necessary.

 Improving Disk Usage